 The average pregnancy with gastroschisis delivers between 35 and 38 weeks.
 If your baby has not delivered by 38 weeks, we will “induce” the pregnancy to cause delivery because there is some evidence that the last few weeks of pregnancy may be more dangerous for babies with gastroschisis.
 Most babies with gastroschisis are born naturally through the birth canal.
 Your baby will be born at The Mother Baby Center at Children’s Minnesota and Abbott Northwestern.
 Children’s Minnesota is one of only a few centers nationwide with a birth center located within the hospital complex.
 This means that your baby will be born just a few feet down the hall from our newborn intensive care unit (NICU).
 Also, many of the physicians you have already met will be present during or immediately after your baby’s birth to help care for your baby right away.

 Most often, babies with gastroschisis do not have any problems with their hearts or lungs, so they are comfortable breathing on their own after birth.
 Immediately after birth, our goal is to get your baby wrapped and transported to our newborn intensive care unit as quickly as possible.

 What is a silo?

-A silo is a specially made piece of plastic that can be placed over the bowels to protect them.
+A silo is a specially made piece of plastic that can be placed over the bowels to protect them before surgery, as part of gastroschisis treatment.
 Most babies with gastroschisis will need a temporary silo to house the intestines.
 Sometimes it is just for a few hours until your baby is ready for surgery and other times the silo may in place for several days while we wait for the intestines to shrink enough to fit back into the abdomen.
 The silo can usually be easily placed at your baby’s bedside.